-124. On various dates, the Group Members underwent cosmetic surgery services performed by Lanzer and/or the Other Cosmetic Doctor Defendants.
+124. On various dates, the Group Members underwent cosmetic surgery services performed by Lanzer, and/or the Other Cosmetic Doctor Defendants and/or Wong (only in his capacity as a servant and/or agent of DCSS, or alternatively, Lanzer as alleged in paragraph 11A).